Categories: EV BatteryEV News

 4. Nickel-Metal Hydride (NiMH) Batteries

 Working: NiMH batteries have a nickel oxyhydroxide cathode and a hydrogen-absorbing alloy anode, separated by a potassium hydroxide electrolyte.
-During discharge, hydrogen ions are released from the alloy and combine with nickel oxyhydroxide to produce electricity.
+During discharge, hydrogen ions are released from the alloy and combined with nickel oxyhydroxide to produce electricity.

 Anode Material: Hydrogen-absorbing alloy